djugei/djugei.github.io/content/how-arch-delta-works.md

 A solution to that may be a hybrid approach where the server supports both styles and the user can choose.

+## Development tricks
+Before getting into the details, let me share some things that helped get this project done.

+### Small todo notes.
+If you check the ```.gitignore``` you may find that files called todo are excluded.
+Whenever I did not have time or motivation and noticed a feature needs to be done, nontrivial bug needs to be fixed, or design needs to be changed,
+I put it in there.
+Then either noticed that some part of the todo could be done right away, or I would simply pick up a task the next time I came back.
+Small bugs or things related to only a specific section on the code I put into ```rust //TODO:``` or ```rust //FIXME:```comments.
+No need to be consistent,
+  just do what helps.

+### Just fork it
+Sometimes your dependencies don't quite work the way you like them to, or they may be lacking a feature.
+I have pretty aggressively forked the dependencies, implemented the change and switched to relying on my own repository.
+I have then generally opened a PR in the upstream repository.

+This way you don't get blocked and the upstream project potentially gains a feature.

 ## Server
 The server has to:
   * Accept a request for a delta from an old to a new version